aleksandr-efimenko/dopamine-dev-vscode/README.md

 ## How It Works

 ### 1. The Core Loop
-Just code as usual!
-Every time you save a file (`Cmd+S` / `Ctrl+S`), the extension analyzes your changes and spins the slot machine in your status bar.
+Just code as usual.
+Every time you save a file (`Cmd+S` / `Ctrl+S`), the extension analyzes your changes (using diff) and spins the slot machine in your status bar.

+By default, sounds are disabled, but you can enable them in settings or add your own custom sounds!
+By default, only quotes notifications are shown on Jackpot, they are the less distracting option.
+You can change this in settings to show images, messages, or URLs instead.

 ### 2. Earning Coins
 Not all saves are created equal.
 The amount you earn depends on **Magnitude**, **Speed**, and **Quality**.